 Oakland's current teaching minor program is not meeting the needs of our students or of schools seeking to hire teachers.
 The only students who can pursue the current teaching minors are those majoring in something other than dance, unless they choose to complete two long, comprehensive majors, one in dance performance with the dance teaching minor and the other in additional education field, which involves completing more than 200 credits.
-When K-12 school personnel contact Oakland dance faculty seeking recommendations for potential dance teachers, faculty tend to recommend noncertified dance majors over certified minors because the dance major available who had completed two education programs (dance major and teaching minor plus another education program), faculty would certainly recommend that student for the K-12 position.
+When K-12 school personnel contact Oakland dance faculty seeking recommendations for potential dance teachers, faculty tend to recommend noncertified majors over certified minors because the dance majors are more qualified to teach the subject matter.
+To be clear, if there happened to be a dance major available who had completed two education programs (dance major and teaching minor plus another education program), faculty would certainly recommend that student for the K-12 position.
 But such students are rare so, most often, faculty need to choose between recommending a student who has majored in an education field and completed the teaching minor or a qualified dance major, who may not have completed the teaching minor and is uncertified.
 To put a qualified dancer into the classroom, they end up bypassing the students with the certification and recommending, instead, students who have sufficient subject area expertise.
 The situation is not a good one from any perspective.